cerndb/zkpolicy/docs/README.md

 An example audit configuration file can be found [here](../configs/examples/audit_example.yml).

 #### Enforcing
-zkPolicy offers policy enforcing functionality.
+zkpolicy offers policy enforcing functionality.
 Using its CLI, a user can either enforce a single policy or a series of policies defined in a policies configuration file.

 ##### Enforce a single policy
 Enforce a specific set of ACL elements on every znode matching a specific query: